-Tenants are audited by JAH to determine their compliance with the Jandakot Airport Master Plan.
+Tenants are audited by Jandakot Airport Holdings to determine their compliance with the Master Plan.
 The frequency of tenant audits is dependent on the tenant risk classification.
-Those deemed high risk are audited more frequently than those considered medium or low risk.
+Tenants which are deemed high risk are audited much more frequently than tenants considered medium or low risk.

-Risk profiles are applied based on:
+Tenant risk profiles are applied based on: